-Just about anytime is a good time to buy a fixer-upper, especially if you acquire the property for less than everything else around it.
-Unlike other residential properties, fixer-upper prices aren't so contingent on the temperature of the local real estate market—be it hot, cold, or neutral.
-However, what happens after the purchase can be a nightmare or a profitable whopper of a deal.
-The secret to making the right investment is choosing the right property the first time, getting the place checked out by a host of specialized inspectors, learning how to evaluate the repairs it needs.
+Just about anytime is a good time to buy a fixer-upper, especially if you acquire the property for a lot less than everything else around it.
+Unlike other residential properties, fixer-upper prices aren't as reliant on the temperature of the local real estate market—be it hot, cold, or neutral.
+The secret to making the right investment is choosing the right property the first time, getting the place checked out by a host of specialized inspectors, and learning how to evaluate the repairs it needs.

 The Ideal Fixer-Upper

-The perfect fixer-upper is the home that everybody will want in the future but nobody wants it right now.
+The perfect fixer-upper is the home that everybody will want in the future, but nobody wants it right now.
 Many imperfections that turn people off—peeling paint, worn carpets, or dated fixtures—are easily correctable.
-Yet because they're tough to see past, a home suffering from them often languishes on the market since most homebuyers, especially first-timers, demand a turnkey, move-in-ready home in pristine condition.
+Blemishes are tough to see past, and those homes often languish on the market since most homebuyers, especially first-timers, demand a turnkey, move-in-ready home in pristine condition.

 Another vital point to remember: Not all fixer-uppers have potential.
-Whether a particular ugly duckling can turn into a swan depends on several factors.
+Whether a particular ugly duckling house can turn into a swan depends on several factors.

-The first is location, location, location, as the real estate saying goes.
-Don't buy a fixer-upper situated on a busy intersection, next to a school, or across the street from an entrance to a landfill—in other words, the sort of undesirable locale that sinks even houses in tip-top shape.
-Seek out fixers in desirable or up-and-coming neighborhoods.
+One of the most significant factors when buying a house is the location.
+Don't buy a fixer-upper situated on a busy intersection, next to a school, or across the street from an entrance to a landfill.
+These examples of undesirable spots sink even tip-top houses.
+Seek out fixers in appealing and up-and-coming neighborhoods.
 Examine the surrounding homes and how they are maintained.
-Do they look well-cared-for and mostly owner-occupied?
+Do most of the homes look well-cared-for and owner-occupied?

 The layout should flow.
-If the home is chopped up with a bad layout, realize that it can be expensive or impractical to move walls.
-Bedrooms at opposite ends of the home will turn off buyers with young children, as will a two-story with the master bedroom upstairs and all the other bedrooms downstairs.
+If the home saddled with a bad floor plan, realize that it can be expensive or impractical to move walls.
+Bedrooms at opposite ends of the house will turn off buyers with young children, as will a two-story with the master bedroom upstairs and all the other bedrooms downstairs.
 Kitchens with more than one entrance are desirable.
-Avoid places where dining rooms serve as the central focal point of the home.
+Avoid home layouts that make the dining room the central focal point of the home.

-Obviously, the fixer-upper's going to be in tricky condition, but some issues are worse than others.
+A fixer-upper needs work, but some issues are worse (more expensive) than others.
 You need to separate the cosmetic problems from more fundamental ones.

 Easy fixes include: